w3f/polkadot-wiki/docs/build-wallets.md

 ## Polkadot Wallets

-The integration of a [wallet](https://wiki.polkadot.network/docs/en/glossary#wallet) and Polkadot allows for simple and easy access to private keys and signing transactions.
-Polkadot.js.org, Parity's Signer app, and the Polkadot{.js} plugin are just a few of Polkadots own wallets created.
+The integration of a [wallet](https://wiki.polkadot.network/docs/en/glossary#wallet) with Polkadot allows for simple and easy access to private keys and signing transactions.
-Below are wallets that support Polkadot along with their development statuses.
+Below are some wallets that support Polkadot along with their development statuses.
+Note that inclusion does not necessarily imply endorsement of that wallet.

 ### Supported Wallets